RIAPS/riaps-integration/riaps-x86runtime/vm-creation-readme.md

 > ***Note: Guest Additions tools should not be included to allow the exported appliance to be compatible with both VirtualBox and VMware tools.
 The importing user will be instructed to setup this feature.***

+3) Setup the Setting --> Network to have 'Adapter' to have 'Bridged Adapter' and configure with connection used to reach the router connected to the remote RIAPS nodes.

-3) On VirtualBox main window, select START and pick your MEDIA SOURCE.
+4) On VirtualBox main window, select START and pick your MEDIA SOURCE.
 In your case, select the xubuntu-18.04.3-desktop-amd64.iso on your desktop.
 Install Xubuntu.
 After installation, hit return to reboot into the new installation.

-4) Create a 'riapsadmin' user with password of 'riapsadmin' and set computer name to `riaps-VirtualBox`.
+5) Create a 'riapsadmin' user with password of 'riapsadmin' and set computer name to `riaps-VirtualBox`.

-5) Configure Software & Updates to turn off automatic check for updates and new version notification.
+6) Configure Software & Updates to turn off automatic check for updates and new version notification.
 Install requested updates to packages.

-6) Additions for the quota functionality utilized in RIAPS must be added manually to insure no corruption occurs to the file system.
+7) Additions for the quota functionality utilized in RIAPS must be added manually to insure no corruption occurs to the file system.
 Edit the /etc/fstab files and add the "usrquota,grpquota" to '/', as shown here:

 ```
 # / was on /dev/sda1 during installation